 If you have a family history of, say, diabetes, cancer, or heart disease, it may be sensible to be checked from time to time, since these disorders may have a genetic basis.
 But for healthy people with no relevant personal or family medical history, such check-ups are of very limited benefit.
-(Once can make out a case, however, for occasional blood pressure checks and cervical smear tests for women of the appropriate age.)
+(One can make out a case, however, for occasional blood pressure checks and cervical smear tests in women of the appropriate age.)

 Disadvantages of regular check-ups